elonniu/sfb/README.md

     "timeout": 1000,
     "startTime": "2023-07-01T18:25:37.000+08:00",
     "endTime": "2023-07-01T18:40:37.000+08:00",
+    "regions": [
+        "ap-southeast-1",
+        "us-east-1"
+    ],
     "successCode": 200
 }'

 ```

-## 3. What are the benefits of using serverless to process images?
+## 3. What are the benefits of using Serverless?

 - Pay as you go: only pay for the time your code is running
 - No server management: no need to worry about the infrastructure